tradel/cc-kube-sockshop/README.md

 cluster with everything you need to demo or explore Consul Connect.
 Specifically, it demonstrates the following features:

- * [Helm chart][helm-blog] to deploy Consul agents and servers, the Consul Connect injector, and catalog sync between Consul and Kubernetes.
+ * [Helm chart][helm-blog] to deploy Consul agents and servers with Gossip encryption, the Consul Connect injector, and catalog sync between Consul and Kubernetes.

  * Automatic injection of [Consul Connect sidecars][sidecars] into pods with a simple annotation.